Administrative controls are an excellent means of creating safe workplaces. They can be used with other control measures that are already in place.

 They may include instruction, training and various levels of supervision.

 For instance, if you wish to limit the risk of falls when workers enter or exit vehicles, you would incorporate a rule where drivers are never to jump down from their cabs.

 Additionally, they must maintain three points of contact when entering or exiting the cab.

 You may wish to add a level of supervision to make sure all workers are adhering to the administrative controls you put into place.

-If you are looking for knowledgeable and experienced scaffolders, who have leading-hands that work together with you and offer expert advice, please contact us at Skelscaff today on 1300 266 607 or email us at firstname.lastname@example.org.
+If you are looking for knowledgeable, experienced and licensed scaffolders, who have leading-hands that work together with you and offer expert advice, please contact us at Skelscaff today on 1300 266 607 or email us at firstname.lastname@example.org.